emilssolmanis/sucker.js/README.md

 nothing that you could get as a permanent end-point.

 # Installing
 Clone the repo, then run `npm install` and `bower install` to install dependencies.
-For now, manually edit the `PostBackend.js` file and specify the sockets.io backend URL.

 # Running
 Once installed, run with `node app.js`.
 The default port is `3000`, but can be changed in `config.js`.